fission-codes/basquiat/README.md

 [![Discord](https://img.shields.io/discord/478735028319158273.svg)](https://discord.gg/zAQBDEq)
 [![Discourse](https://img.shields.io/discourse/https/talk.fission.codes/topics)](https://talk.fission.codes)

-Ymir is a mighty giant from Norse Mythology.
-Iimir is a tool that smashes images into different sizes, and links them together with metadata on IPFS, the InterPlanetary File System.
+Basquiat is a CLI tool that performs batch image resizing operations and returns an ipfs CID that links to the original, with metadata pointing to all generated versions using a general-purpose schema.
 # QuickStart
 ### Installing ipfs